 The words “internationalization” and “localization” often cause confusion; here’s a simplified definition:

-internationalization and localization.
-The names of the settings are an
+involves internationalization and localization.
+The name of the setting is

 Here are some other terms that will help us to handle a common language:

-pt-br.
-Language codes are generally represented in lower-case, but the HTTP
+are generally represented in lowercase, but the HTTP

 header is case-insensitive.
 The separator is a dash.